Rescue Township Cats and Dogs

 South Africa Volunteer Programs

-Find out about all the wildlife volunteering programs in South Africa here.
+Learn more about all the work away opportunities in South Africa here.

 There are many fascinating opportunities for wildlife volunteers: In Cape Town you can choose whether to go for a marine biology internship at the Aquarium, or to help abandoned cats and dogs in a township.
 Moreover, close to Port Elizabeth volunteers take care of injured or orphaned wildlife.